hashmap-kz/pgdump-each/README.md

 ```

 - Validates that the target cluster is empty (no user databases)
+- Verify all files in the input directory against `checksums.txt` before restore
 - Restores globals and all database dumps concurrently using `pg_restore`
 - Logs progress and errors per database